Jackson Yee: Philanthropy and advocacy

 On 9 November 2019, Yee was announced as the China Forest Fire Management Charity Ambassador to promote the awareness of forest fires - to prevent forest fires and protect our green homes.

-In July 2021, Yee donated one million to Red Cross Society of China Zhengzhou Branch plus another one million to Han Hong Love Charity Foundation to relieve the damages done in 2021 Henan floods.
-In respond to 2025 Tibet earthquake, Yee donated money to Han Hong Love Charity Foundation.
+In July 2021, Yee donated ¥1 million to Red Cross Society of China Zhengzhou Branch plus another ¥1 million to Han Hong Love Charity Foundation to relieve the damages done in 2021 Henan floods.

-In 2025, Yee lent his voice to United Nation Ocean Conference to promote World Oceans Day, calling on all sectors of society to pay attention to and protect our shared blue planet.
+In response to the 2025 Tibet earthquake, Yee donated to the Han Hong Love Charity Foundation.
+That same year, Yee lent his voice to United Nations Ocean Conference to promote World Oceans Day, calling on people from all sectors of society to raise awareness of and help protect our shared blue planet.
+Following the Wang Fuk Court fire in Hong Kong, Yee donated ¥1 million to Han Hong Love Charity Foundation to support relief efforts.

+In 2026, following the Guangxi floods and the Nepal–Tibet floods, Yee supported relief efforts through the China Foundation for Rural Development.

 Endorsements

 On 28 July 2021, Yee was announced as the Nescafé brand ambassador as they shared the same attitude of "dare to think and act".

 Fashion

 On 5 April 2021, Armani beauty made Yee as its global makeup and skincare ambassador.
 He had been the ambassador for Giorgio Armani makeup for China since January 2020 and an Emporio Armani global ambassador since August 2020.
 "Jackson Yee really has a voice in China," Véronique Gautier, global president of Armani Beauty, told WWD.
 She said he also resonates with young people and his human engagement echoes that of Giorgio Armani.
 On 19 January 2022, Armani beauty made Yee its Giorgio Armani Global Beauty Ambassador.

-On 16 April 2021, Yee was promoted to Tiffany & Co.’s global ambassador as his endorsement of the brand at a regional level in China since his appointment June 2020 has "generated impressive levels of social media fan growth and consumer engagement that well exceeded our expectations," said CEO Alessandro Bogliolo.
-President Anthony Ledru mentioned in fall 2023 that the utilization of a digital Chinese Valentine’s Day campaign with Yee had produced remarkable results as they looked for novel ways to draw in new audiences.
+On 16 April 2021, Yee was promoted to Tiffany & Co.'s global ambassador as his endorsement of the brand at a regional level in China since his appointment June 2020 has "generated impressive levels of social media fan growth and consumer engagement that well exceeded our expectations," said CEO Alessandro Bogliolo.
+President Anthony Ledru mentioned in fall 2023 that the utilization of a digital Chinese Valentine's Day campaign with Yee had produced remarkable results as they looked for novel ways to draw in new audiences.

 On 1 November 2022, Yee was appointed as the global ambassador of Jaeger-LeCoultre.
 "I greatly admire Jaeger-LeCoultre for its elegant and timeless style, rich heritage and constant quest for innovation," Yee said of his latest appointment.
 "I feel honored to work with the Maison and very much look forward to our new collaboration."

 On 19 June 2024, Yee was selected as the global brand ambassador of Lindberg.
 He embodies the brand's spirit of "design, innovation, and personalization" through his versatility and eagerness to explore new creative realms.

 On 20 August 2024, Yee was named the Golden Goose global brand ambassador.
-According to Silvio Campara, the CEO of Golden Goose, he is a true embodiment of creative energy and passion, aligning beautifully with the core values and authentic essence of the brand.
-The band appreciate his diverse approach to creativity and how it reflects the brand's identity.
+According to Silvio Campara, the CEO of Golden Goose, he aligns with brands stated values of creative energy and passion.